What are emitters?

 What is the difference between your compression and Easy Loc fittings?

 With compression fittings, you insert the drip tubing into the fitting where a circular edge grabs the soft tubing and holds it, even under pressure.
 They are relatively inexpensive and easy to install though very difficult to remove and reuse.
 Easy Loc fittings take the tubing over their barb and then use an integrated collar to tighten the fitting to the tubing.
 They are a bit more expensive but easy to install, and much easier to remove and reuse.
-See our Easy Loc video for more information.
+See our Easy Loc videos for more information.

 Do I need to use hose clamps on my barbed insert fittings?